• Skip to primary navigation

 • Add the vanilla extract and transfer the cookie dough mixture onto a clean surface.

 • Press it with your hands until it comes together into a dough ball.
-Do not overmix.
-If you find it hard to bring it together, let the dough rest for about 10 to 15 minutes and try again.
+Do not overmix (see Note 1)

 • Divide the dough into 3 or 4 sections for easy rolling.
 Start with the first section.
 Form it into a ball and press it down lightly for easy rolling.